LEBILL369/tsdz2-fw/README.md

 It is based on the work of casainho and others.\
 https://github.com/OpenSourceEBike/TSDZ2-Smart-EBike

+PAS is currently not working correctly, do not use firmware.

 ## Purpose
 This firmware can be used to run the the TSDZ2 motor with the minimum amount of external components in order to possibly decrease the risk of downtime,